mega12345mega/Simple-CLI/README.md

 This is a very simple Java library for parsing commands.

-Commands are split into tokens, where each token is separated by whitespace.
+Commands are split into tokens, where each token is separated by whitespace (or equals (=) for flags).
 Use double quotes (") around an entire token to include whitespace in that token.

 Commands are divided into three sections: